mpilzar/C_ADTs_HelperFunctions/README.md

 This project aims to build a reuseable codebase for in C.

-## STATE OF THE PROJECT:
-All helper functions complete.
-ADTs largely incomplete.
-No tests implemented yet.

 ## How to compile & test
 ____________________________________________________
 NO TESTS IMPLEMENTED FOR NOW.
 IF YOU NEED THE CODE, JUST COPY & PASTE IT!